Tardo/oca_contrib/README.md

-# OCA CONTRIB Shell Script
+# OCA CONTRIB Shell Script for BASH
 This is a simple tool for development envirionments focused to avoid repetitive tasks.
 You can see it like a recopilation of usefull snippets.